stcline/Utilizing_Colabs/README.md

 1. Open the file here titled, "Introduction_to_Notebooks.ipynb".
 2. Click the Open in Colab button.
 3. Read through the document and test out the Python code blocks.
-4. When you feel comfortable with the process,
+4. When you feel comfortable with the process, make a file here called "Observations.md" and explain, in your own words what Jupyter Notebooks are.
+5. Check out the resources below for many great ideas on how to use this new idea.

 ## 📚  Resources